LGBTQ people in the United Kingdom: LGBT experience

 In 2017, 108,000 people participated in the National LGBT Survey, making it one of the biggest surveys of LGBT people in the world.
 LGBT people were found to be less satisfied with life compared to the wider UK population, with trans satisfaction notably lower.
 68% of respondents said they avoided holding hands with their same-sex partner in public.
 5% of respondents had been offered conversion therapy, with 2% undergoing such therapies.
-The findings from the National LGBT Survey have been used to inform a 75-point LGBT Action Plan to address the key issues identified, including bringing forward proposals to ban conversion therapy in the UK.
+The findings from the National LGBT Survey have been used to inform a 75-point LGBT Action Plan to address the key issues identified, including bringing forward proposals to ban conversion therapy.

+Access to gender identity clinics remains limited, with long waiting times and reported difficulties for around 14% of those seeking care.
+Mental health disparities are also prominent, with around 47% of trans and non-binary people reporting long-term mental health conditions, significantly higher than among the general population.